BuildFarBox/FarBox-Doc/docs/3 Configs/5 admin and interface.json.markdown

 ### About 'Options'
 - title: a display value
-- vlaue: the real value
+- value: the real value
 **Usually, options is a list, but if the value of a `options` is `root` (a strings), it will show the folder structure of current site.**

 ### Multi-languages Supports